 - Time in service: If the member has spent a certain number of years in service at the time of the discharge process

 - If the administrative hearing serves the best interest of national security

 A service member may or may not have legal counsel at his or her discharge hearing.
 It is highly advised to consider at least consulting a military criminal defense attorney regarding your matter, as the outcome of your hearing can greatly impact your future.
 By having skilled and aggressive legal representation at your hearing, you can be sure that your interests are presented and that you have the opportunity to seek a positive case outcome.

-Contact a military criminal defense lawyer at Guy L. Womack & Associates, P.C. for a free consultation.
+Contact a military administrative discharge hearings lawyer at (713) 364-9913 from Guy L. Womack & Associates, P.C. for a free consultation.

 Officer Misconduct Receive Only Minor Punishments

 Get Started Today

 60 Years of Combined Experience

 Honest & Straightforward Legal Advice